SimpleDataLabsInc/prophecy-docs/docs/Spark/gems/transform/flattenschema.md

   - flatten
 ---

-When processing raw data it can be useful to flatten complex data types like `Struct`s and `Array`s into simpler, flatter schemas.
+When processing raw data it can be useful to flatten complex data types like structures and arrays into simpler, flatter schemas.

 ![The FlattenSchema gem](./img/flatten_gem.png)